 - World Youth Wind Symphony

 Three compositions that demonstrate the applicant's skill and technical abilities.
 Please submit .mp3 recordings and .pdf scores of your compositions.
+If you are interested in composing for a large ensemble (band, choir, orchestra), at least one of the required compositions submitted must be a work for band, choir or orchestra.

 A résumé in .pdf format that includes the following: your primary instrument, years of study, a list of compositions written and performed, and a description of any previous formal training in composition.
 Previous instruction in composition is not required.